Bioinformatics approach to influenza A/H1N1 vaccine immune profiling

-This collective project, done in collaboration with the Karolinska Institutet in Stockholm, Sweden, provides new knowledge for the immunogenicity of adjuvanted influenza A/H5N1-derived peptides necessary for the development of new and better vaccines.
-By using the influenza A/H5N1 vaccine and by examining peptides that are naturally processed and presented within the context of HLA-A*0201 molecules and conjugated to lipoprotein-based nanoparticles, data obtained on influenza A/H5N1-specific immunogenic peptides helps to inform the development of new vaccines against avian and other novel influenza types.
+This collective project, done in collaboration with the Karolinska Institutet in Stockholm, Sweden, provides new knowledge for the immunogenicity of adjuvanted influenza A/H5N1-derived peptides necessary for the development of new and more effective vaccines.
+By using the influenza A/H5N1 vaccine and by examining peptides that are naturally processed and presented within the context of HLA-A*0201 molecules and conjugated to lipoprotein-based nanoparticles, data obtained on influenza A/H5N1-specific immunogenic peptides helps inform the development of new vaccines against avian and other novel influenza types.

 See Vaccine Research Group publications related to influenza.

 See all publications by Mayo Clinic authors related to influenza.